Mercedes-Benz W126: Engines

-First Series (1979-1985)
+First Series (1979–1985)

-At the introduction in September 1979, the 2.8-litre DOHC six-cylinder inline M110 engine for 280 S/SE/SEL was carried over from W116.
-The revised M116/M117 V8 engines had a significant innovation: aluminium block without iron sleeves as found in the competitors’ engines.
+At the introduction in September 1979, the 2.8-litre DOHC six-cylinder inline M110 engine from the 280 S/SE/SEL was carried over from the W116.
+The revised M116/M117 V8 engines had a significant innovation: an aluminium block without iron sleeves, as found in the competitors' engines.
 Mercedes-Benz developed a special silicon coating as to harden the cylinder liners against excessive wear and tear.
 The V8 engines were offered in two sizes: 3.8 litres (M116) and 5 litres (M117).
-The M116 V8 engine had a single timing chain while the M117 V8 engine had double timing chains.
-The frequent mechanical failure of single timing chain in M116 V8 engine was addressed in 1982 by switching to double timing chains from M117 V8 engine.
+The M116 V8 engine had a single timing chain, while the M117 V8 engine had double timing chains.
+The frequent mechanical failure of the single timing chain in the M116 was addressed in 1982 by switching to double timing chains from the M117 V8 engine.

 The smaller of the two V8 engines was initially the only one offered in the US market, to help meet Corporate Average Fuel Economy (CAFE) requirements.
-The 380 SEL earned a poor customer perception in the United States as being severely underpowered and due to mechanical issues with the single timing chain.
+The 380 SEL received a poor customer perception in the United States as being severely underpowered and due to mechanical issues with the single timing chain.
 The 380 SEL for the US market took 11 seconds to reach 60 mi/h from standstill and had top speed of 117 mi/h.
-The severe performance shortcoming of W126 with V8 engine was addressed by introducing more powerful 500 SEL/SEC in 1984.
+The severe performance shortcoming of W126 with V8 engine was addressed by introducing more powerful 500SEL/SEC in 1984.

-The S-Class coupé was fitted with V8 engines only for the first time.

-The 3.0-litre five-cylinder inline OM617 diesel engine was carried over from W116 with same performance.
-The diesel engines were again never offered in the markets outside United States and Canada.

-This discrepancy wasn't addressed until 1994 when W140 S 350 Turbodiesel was introduced in Europe for the first time.
+The S-Class coupé was fitted with V8 engines only for the first time.The 3-litre five-cylinder inline OM617 diesel engine was carried over from the W116 with the same performance.
+The diesel engines were again never offered in the markets outside of the United States and Canada.
+This discrepancy was not addressed until 1994 when the W140 S 350 Turbodiesel was introduced in Europe.

-In 1981, Mercedes-Benz introduced the Energiekonzepts ("Energy Concept") programme in reducing the fuel consumption.
+In 1981, Mercedes-Benz introduced the Energiekonzept ("Energy Concept") programme in reducing the fuel consumption.
 This programme revised the combustion chambers and piston heads with lower compression ratio in the V8 engines.
-This revision caused further drop in engine performance.
+This revision caused a further drop in engine performance.